scodec/hexdump4s/README.md

 - support skipping to an offset of the input
 - support limiting byte output

+`HexDumpFormat` exists in recent versions of scodec-bits (it was added as a result of the effort described in this article).
 We'll use the amazing [decline](https://github.com/bkirwi/decline) library for parsing the command line arguments.
 Further, we'll write this application as a [scala-cli](https://scala-cli.virtuslab.org) script.

-To get started, we'll create `hexdump4s.sc` and setup the Scala version (2.13 currently, as Decline is not yet available for Scala 3) as well as our library dependencies.
+To get started, we'll create `hexdump4s.sc` and setup the Scala version (2.13 currently, as Decline is not yet available for Scala 3) as well as our library dependencies -- scodec-bits and decline.

 ```scala
 //> using scala "2.13.8"